mozilla/kitsune/docs/k8s.md

 ### Manually Initiating Cluster failover

-> Note: Route 53 will provide automated cluster failover, these docs cover things to consider if there is a catastrophic failure in Oregon-A and B and Frankfurt must be promoted to primary rather than a read-only failover.
+> Note: Route 53 will provide automated cluster failover, these docs cover things to consider if there is a catastrophic failure in Oregon and Frankfurt must be promoted to primary rather than a read-only failover.

 -   **verify the Frankfurt read replica**
     -   `eu-central-1` (Frankfurt) has a read-replica of the SUMO production database